Gary Ray Bowles, Infamous Serial Killer Who Preyed On Gay Men, Executed By Lethal Injection

 — Breitbart News (@BreitbartNews) August 23, 2019

-Prior to his death, Bowles apologized to his victim’s loved ones, according to The Orlando Sentinel.
+Prior to his death, Bowles apologized to one of his victim’s loved ones, according to Orlando Sentinel.

 “I never wanted to kill him, and I’m sorry for all of the pain and suffering I have caused.
 I hope my death eases your pain,” he said.